dotnet/docs/docs/spark/how-to-guides/windows-instructions.md

 #### Using .NET Core CLI for .NET Core

+> [!NOTE]
-> Note: We are currently working on automating .NET Core builds for Spark .NET.
+> We are currently working on automating .NET Core builds for Spark .NET.
 Until then, we appreciate your patience in performing some of the steps manually.

-  1. Build the Worker
+  1. Build the worker.

       ```powershell
       cd C:\github\dotnet-spark\src\csharp\Microsoft.Spark.Worker\